Clubs and Organizations in District 126

-The four Zion-Benton choirs sing at concerts at school and in the community.
-Treble Choir, Concert Choir, Advanced Women's Ensemble, and Chamber Singers participate in Winter and Spring Concerts, area and college festivals and school events.
+Description: The four Zion-Benton choirs sing at concerts at school and in the community.
+Beginning Treble Choir, Concert Choir, Advanced Treble Choir, and Chamber Singers participate in several school concerts, area and college festivals and school events.
 See Mrs. Rickert or your counselor to put choir on your schedule.

-Involvement of students elected by their respective school class to cultivate leadership/ communication skills, promote school spirit, plan safe and fun activities and conduct fundraisers.
+Description: Involvement of students elected by their respective school class to cultivate leadership and communication skills, promote school spirit, plan safe and fun activities such as Prom and Senior Week activities and conduct fundraisers.
 Sponsors and officers encourage participation by other students interested in promoting class unity.

-Meets: All year; 1-2 times/month before or school
+Meets: All year; 1-2 times/month before or after school

 Mrs. Regnier - Drama Producer